-The Company expects to incur significant expenses and operating losses for the foreseeable future as its bispecific antibody candidates advance from discovery through preclinical development and into clinical trials, and it seeks regulatory approval and pursues commercialization of any approved bispecific antibody candidate.
+Since inception, the Company has generated an accumulated loss of €175.1 million as of December 31, 2018.
+The Company expects to continue to incur significant expenses and operating losses for the foreseeable future as its bispecific antibody candidates advance through discovery, preclinical development and clinical trials and as it seeks regulatory approval and pursues commercialization of any approved bispecific antibody candidate.

 As a result, the Company may need additional financing to support its continuing operations.
-Until the Company can generate significant revenue from product sales, if ever, the Company expects to finance its operations through public equity or debt financings or other sources, which may include collaborations and business development opportunities with third parties.
+Until the Company can generate significant revenue from product sales, if ever, the Company expects to finance its operations through public equity offerings, debt financings, or other sources, which may include collaborations with third parties and business development opportunities.
 Adequate additional financing may not be available to the Company on acceptable terms, or at all.
-The Company's inability to raise capital as and when needed would have a negative impact on the financial condition and ability to pursue its business strategy.
-The Company will need to generate significant revenue to achieve profitability and may never do so.
+The Company's inability to raise capital as and when needed would have a negative impact on its financial condition and ability to pursue its business strategy.
+The Company will need to generate significant revenues to achieve profitability and may never do so.